Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 2. Get Familiar with the Equipment

-Scuba diving requires specific gear, and knowing how it works will give you confidence in the water.
-Before you dive, spend time with the instructor to understand each piece of equipment, from your mask to your buoyancy control device (BCD). learn how to check the gear’s functionality, especially your breathing regulator.
-Practice first in shallow water or a pool to get accustomed to breathing through a regulator, so that you can be comfortable in the open water
+There is certain equipment used in scuba diving, and understanding how it functions will make you feel safe in the water.
+You should also take some time with the instructor to learn all the equipment involved, including your mask and your buoyancy control device (BCD).
+Know how to verify the functionality of the gear, in particular, your breathing regulator.
+Get used to breathing using a regulator first in shallow water or at the pool so that you can be comfortable in open water.

 3. Practice Breathing Techniques